gsirhc/AdvancedTail/README.md

 * Lightweight/small footprint
 * Demo mode to show how it works
 * Simple text search
+* Saves a file history in the users appdata folder, including filters per file
+* Can run multiple instances to tail several logs at once

 ### System Requirements
 * Windows 7 SP1 or higher